Bullying and Harassment

 Created in partnership with Ottawa Public Health, with adapted content from the Mindful Employer, this series of short animated videos aims to raise awareness around the evidence-embedded 13 factors that can impact the mental health of employees in the workplace and encourage conversations on ways to promote psychologically healthy and safe workplaces.

 Musculoskeletal Injury Prevention

 A guide on developing safe resident handling policies, including key components and critical factors for success.

 A Safe Resident Handling Policy Template developed and approved by SafeCare BC’s Technical Advisory Committee, which is comprised of union, WorkSafeBC, and employer representatives.

-A guide and supplementary poster on point of care risk assessments for safer resident transfers.
+A guide and supplementary poster on point of care assessments for safer resident and client transfers.

 Point of Care Risk Assessment E-Module